ryomoro/STORES_payment_sdk_ios/README.md

 To print a receipt for a Coiney transaction, obtain the transaction information from the relevant `CYTransaction` object, and print using your printing implementation.

+## Submitting Your App for Review

+When submitting your build to App Review through iTunes Connect, you will need to indicate the following MFi PPID in your build's Review Notes:

+`126754-0016`

 ## And that's it!

 If you have any further questions feel free to email <devsupport@coiney.com>.